bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

 *Game advertising results within the first week of ad campaign in Brazil*

 The game's performance in the first few days was not good.
 Terrible, even - about **65% players in Brazil** lose at least 1 level, while they're not even passed level 10.
-Day 1 retention (RRD1) is very low - **12.5% on 2nd day, and 16.5% on 3rd day**.
+Day 1 retention (RRD1) is very low - **12.5% on 2nd day, and 16.5% on 3rd day**; moreover, we lost about ~50% of players just after level 2 - which is a critical pain point.
 So, we figured - **first time user experience** (FTUE) is very bad, and the game seems to be - either incapable of introducing the main game mechanics to the player, or just too difficult for players to understand and interpret the game mechanics by themselves.
 From that conclusion, we made a quick patch to make the 5 first levels with the hope of improving FTUE.

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/drop_rate.png)